MARAC (Multi Agency Risk Assessment Conference)

 General information about the MARAC and risk assessment

-CAADA is a national charity which aims to create a consistent, professional and effective response to high risk survivors of domestic violence.
-CAADA achieves this through the creation of a strong infrastructure for the domestic violence advocacy sector and other domestic violence professionals generally.
+Safe Lives (formerly CAADA) is a national charity which aims to create a consistent, professional and effective response to high risk survivors of domestic violence.

-CAADA has produced a very good toolkit (pdf, 1Mb) (opens in a new window) which contains more detailed information on the MARAC.
+Safe Lives has produced a very good toolkit (pdf, 1Mb) (opens in a new window) which contains more detailed information on the MARAC.
+Note - please do not use the MARAC referral form contained in this document.
 Toolkits are also available for individual agencies.
-These can be found on the CAADA website (opens in a new window) .
+These can be found on the Safe Lives Website (opens in a new window).